 b) Employers shall make every effort to ensure Apprentices are assigned meaningful work directly related to the skills they are required to demonstrate in accordance with their respective Apprenticeship Training Standards.
 This includes providing Apprentices with “seat time” when possible.

-14.4 Each Employer shall contribute Seventy-Seven Cents ($0.77) per hour to the Training Fund for each hour earned by each employee in his employ, to be submitted with the Pension and Health Fund payments herein provided, and to be remitted to the Training Fund for the purpose of developing and implementing programs established by the Training Fund.
-Effective May 1, 2020, this amount shall increase to Eighty-Two Cents ($0.82) per hour.
+14.4 Each Employer shall contribute Eighty-Seven Cents ($0.87) per hour to the Training Fund for each hour earned by each employee in their employ, to be submitted with the Pension and Health Fund payments herein provided, and to be remitted to the Training Fund for the purpose of developing and implementing programs established by the Training Fund.
+Effective May 1, 2023 and May 1, 2024, this amount shall increase respectively to Ninety-One Cents ($0.91) and Ninety-Six Cents ($0.96) per hour.

 14.5 Apprentices (Except Concrete Pump Operator Apprentices)